-My name is Patrick S. Cheng (鄭書祥), and I'm a seminary professor, theologian, attorney, and ordained minister.
+My name is Patrick S. Cheng (鄭書祥), and I'm a seminary professor, theologian, attorney, and deacon in the Episcopal Church.

 I am the Associate Professor of Historical and Systematic Theology at the Episcopal Divinity School in Cambridge, Massachusetts.